Arjun9747/Devops-Docs/k8s/Calico.md

 Calico is a networking (security) solutions for K8s.
 It provides networking, n/w policy enforcement and IP addr mgmt using standard Linux networking tools.

+**Existing Policies**
+Calico global Network Polciies

+allow communication between same namespace all workloads can dissolve dns name ensure dns queries to kube-system (where core dns runs) are always permitted regardless of their network polcies all unmatched traffic will be logged

+**Gatekeeper Policies**

+Pull container images from private registry without manual interventions

 **How Calico Works?**

 1. CNI Integration: Calico configures networking when pods starts using CNI specification.